To put Judeo-Christian principals into practice through programs that build healthy spirit, mind and body for all.

-The YMCA of Western Monmouth County is a mission driven, value based, non-profit organization that has served the communities of Western Monmouth County for over 120 years.
+The YMCA of Greater Monmouth County is a mission driven, value based, non-profit organization that has served the communities of Monmouth County and parts of Middlesex and Ocean Counties for 145 years.
 Our doors are open to all community members who wish to take advantage of the varied selection of programs and services available to them.
 The YMCA is governed by a Board of Directors; volunteers who reflect a wide variety of our community members.
 Together, these individuals develop policies and procedures for the staff to implement.
 We are a unique organization and through our “Y Cares Program” are able to offer programs and services at reduced rates to all the members of our community regardless of their financial status.

-Collectively, the YMCAs will serve over 36,000 members and participants, employ more than 1,200 people and engage approximately 650 volunteers with an annual operating budget of $25 million, which will make the new association the second largest YMCA in New Jersey.
+Jointly serving over 36,000 members and participants, the YMCA of Greater Monmouth County employs more than 1,200 people and engages approximately 650 volunteers with an operating budget of $25 million, making it the second largest YMCA in New Jersey.

-Combined, the association will have 11 facilities including: health and wellness branches in Freehold, Old Bridge and Red Bank; outdoor day camps in Millstone and Wall; a community center in Freehold; counseling and social services centers in Eatontown, Matawan and the Leonardo section of Middletown; a child care center in Matawan; and administrative offices in Shrewsbury.
-Additionally, both Ys provide before and after school care services in 40 schools across Monmouth County and The Community YMCA provides therapeutic counseling to children in 53 schools in eastern Monmouth County and parts of Ocean County.
+In addition to a community center and three health and wellness branches, the new association will operate outdoor day camps in Millstone and Wall; counseling and social services centers in Eatontown, Matawan and the Leonardo section of Middletown; child care centers in Freehold, Matawan and Red Bank; and administrative offices in Shrewsbury.
+Additionally, the YMCA of Greater Monmouth County provides before and after school care services in 40 schools and therapeutic counseling to children in 88 schools in eastern Monmouth County and parts of Middlesex and Ocean counties.